allmonday/fastapi-voyager/README.md

     - [ ] display loader as edges

 bugs:
-- [ ] fix duplicated link from class and parent class.
+- [ ] fix duplicated link from class and parent class, it also break clicking highlight
+- [ ] handle excluded field

 ## Credits